doriansmiley/lotusJS/README.md

 ````
 You do not have to create the instance assigned to `this.binder`.
 It is instantiated in the `Lotus.AbstractMediator` constructor.

 IMPORTANT: You can also bind to methods, instance varibales and accessor methods of plain old Javascript objects.
-Just remeber if you want an object to be a bindable end point that can notify observers of changes you must extend `Lavender.Subject` and they must create bindable end points in calls to `this.addProperties` in the object's constructor. `Lotus.AbstractMediator`, `Lotus.SkinPart` and `Lotus.AbstractComponent` already extend `Lavender.Subject`.
+Just remeber if you want an object to be a bindable end point that can notify observers of changes you must extend `Lavender.Subject` and they must create bindable end points in calls to `this.addProperties` in the object's constructor. `Lotus.SkinPart` and `Lotus.AbstractComponent` already extend `Lavender.Subject`.

 If you want to create an instance of `Lavender.Binder` for use elsewhere in your application simply call `myVar = new Lavender.Binder();`.

-# Sand Boxed Context

-All application services are sand boxed to the application's context.
-This allows for distributing your applications as  reusable modules.
-Simply minify your application, include it in your project, and instantiate the context.

-TODO: module example

 # Light Weight